Get

 4. Set a Routine and Stick to It

-Try to get into a routine with set mealtimes for your cat, as well as a dedicated bedtime.
+Try to get into a routine with set mealtimes for your cat and a dedicated bedtime.
 You can vary the time a little, but keeping a similar routine will get your cat into the habit of going to bed to sleep at the same time every night.

 5. Avoid Playing Immediately Before Bedtime